coinspect/learn-evm-attacks/test/Business_Logic/Beanstalk/README.md

 - **Date:** Apr 17, 2022
 - **Reproduce:** `forge test --match-contract Exploit_Beanstalk`

+## Description

+Beanstalk is described as a permissionless fiat stablecoin protocol.
+It attempts to provide a stablecoin using existing AMM (like 3Curve) as tools, and it attempts to be a Decentrilized Autonomous Organization (DAO).
+For this purpose there's a Governance contract implemented using the [EIP-2535, Diamonds, Multi-Facet Proxy<>](https://eips.ethereum.org/EIPS/eip-2535).

+In this contract, users submit Beanstalk Improvement Proposals (BIP), which are calls that when gathering enough votes, the governance will make using the delegate call instruction.

 The attack exploit an issue in the governance contract.
+The attacker will perform a delegate call into a malicious contract and steal funds from the governance.

 The governance has the ability to immediatelly execute an `emergencyProposal` if enough votes are gathered for it (2/3 of voting power, considered a supermajority).
 This characteristic combined with flash loans created the scenario for this exploit.